Deputy PM Chairs Meeting To Review Arrangements For Annual Urs Of Hazrat Bari Imam - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Jun, 2024) Deputy Prime Minister and Foreign Minister Mohammad Ishaq Dar on Saturday chaired a meeting of a committee for development and arrangements of Hazrat Bari Imam Complex.

-The meeting reviewed in detail the arrangements for the annual Urs Mubarak of Hazrat Bari Imam, said a press release issued by the Foreign Office.
+The meeting reviewed in detail the arrangements for the annual Urs Mubarak of Hazrat Bari Imam, a press release issued by the Foreign Office said.

 The deputy PM directed that extraordinary security arrangements should be made on the occasion of Urs besides ensuring all possible facilities to the pilgrims coming from different parts of the country and from all over the world to participate in Urs celebrations.